Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future Directions: Basic Principles and Dynamic CSI Estimation of FA-Assisted NTNs

 \section{Basic Principles and Dynamic CSI Estimation of FA-Assisted NTNs}

-Accurate channel estimation is a crucial aspect for FA to achieve network throughput improvements.
+Accurate channel modeling and estimation are crucial for FA to achieve network throughput improvements.
 In this section, we first further investigate the FA-assisted NTN channel models to consider the key influential challenges in dynamic NTN environments.
-Then we provide a detailed review of AI-based CSI estimation methods.
+Then we provide a detailed review of model-based and AI-based CSI estimation methods.